jbooth/flotilla/README.md

 ==
 Architecture

 Flotilla is based on a straightforward combination of the Raft algorithm (link) with the LMDB embedded database.
 In Raft, all cluster operations happen in a single, defined order.
+Operations don't have to be idempotent, because they'll be executed in the same order in each machine, guaranteeing the same final state.
 This means we can give each write transaction a single atomic and consistent view of the database, while allowing simultaneous readers due to LMDB's MVCC mechanisms.

 This allows for the following simple API: